andrew henderson menu

 Right off the bat, Monaco is a tax-free country.
 This means that, for the most part, the taxman will leave you alone as long as you’re not a French citizen.

-Even though Monaco is the second smallest state after the Vatican, with a population of roughly 38,000 people, it has a luxurious vibe.
+Even though Monaco is the second smallest state after the Vatican, with a population of roughly 37,000, it offers the highest standards of exclusivity but comes with a hefty price tag.

-This option is primarily meant for ultra-high-net-worth individuals who wouldn’t mind leaving several million euros on the table for the sake of convenience.
+Monaco is primarily aimed toward the ultra-wealthy who wouldn’t mind leaving several million on the table for the sake of convenience.

 2. Jersey